Amy Backos and Gwen Sanders (Art Therapy)

 Gretchen Wehrle (Psychology)

 Dr. Wehrle continues to focus her scholarly work on community-based learning/research.
 In the summer of 2013 she was one of twenty-five faculty selected for Campus Compact’s Third Summer Institute for Experienced Civic and Community Engagement Practitioners.
-Last year she and Dr. Don Stannard-Friel took two NDNU students to the 16th Annual Continuums of Service Conference in Portland, OR.
-The four of them presented a workshop on “Tenderloin U and Community Psychology: Inspiring Students and Ourselves to be Lifelong Advocates for the Common Good.”
-As Director of the Dorothy Stang Faculty Scholars Program at NDNU, Dr. Wehrle provides professional development workshops and mentorship to faculty interested in developing community engagement courses.
+She and Dr. Don Stannard-Friel continue to take NDNU students and alumni to the Annual Continuums of Service Conferences.
+This spring three of them will present on “Turning Wicked Problems into Positive Solutions Becoming an Effective Change Agent” in Long Beach, CA. As Director of the Dorothy Stang Faculty Scholars Program at NDNU, Dr. Wehrle provides professional development workshops and mentorship to faculty interested in developing community engagement courses.
 Since the program’s inception, twenty-three faculty members have become SDSC faculty scholars, representing the three schools/colleges, undergraduate and graduate students, and fifteen different disciplines.

 Marc Wolterbeek (English)

 Retired as fulltime faculty administrator of the Communication Program in 2005, Miriam Zimmerman continues to teach the Holocaust course at NDNU, begun in 1995 by then NDNU chaplain, Father Wayne Maro, now of blessed memory.
 On July 1, 2014, she completed two years of service as the interim (volunteer) director of the Helen and Joe Farkas Center for the Study of the Holocaust in Catholic Schools, Mercy High School, San Francisco, and she continues to volunteer as an active Board member for that organization.
 She writes a column for the National Jewish Post & Opinion, begun in 1985, under the byline, “Holocaust Educator.”
 She and her husband Richard work together in a mediation practice, although Richard has started making noises about retiring.
 On a personal note, from Oct.
 3, 2013 to Dec.
 19, 2013, she and Richard transitioned from being the grandparents of one granddaughter to four, as each of their adult married children presented them with a granddaughter.
 These “triplets” have recently celebrated their first birthday and are on the threshold to toddlerhood.